CCr4ft3r/appetite/README.md

 <p><span style="font-weight: 400;">A: Appetite is currently available for </span><b>1.18.2</b> <b>- Hopefully other versions like 1.19.2 will coming soon.</b></p>
 <p>&nbsp;</p>
 <p><strong>Q: Are there any known incompatibilities with other mods?</strong></p>
-<p>A: Not yet - most mods like "Tough as Nails" &amp; "Survive" are compatible with Appetite - as long as they don't set player exhaustion to an internal used value. <br />If the mod you want to use, also add player exhaustion (like "Survive" do), you have to take this into account when setting the values for Appetite's exhaustion rules.</p>
+<p>A: Not yet - most mods like "Tough as Nails" &amp; "Survive" are compatible with Appetite - as long as they don't set player exhaustion to an internal used value.
+If the mod you want to use, also add player exhaustion (like "Survive" do), you have to take this into account when setting the values for Appetite's exhaustion rules.</p>
 <p>&nbsp;</p>
 <p><strong><b>Q: Are you going to backport Appetite to versions before 1.18.2?</b></strong></p>
 <p><span style="font-weight: 400;">A: Probably not - There are some great mods for 1.12.2 and 1.16.5 that tweak the hunger mechanics.
 But if you have good reasons go ahead and try to convince me😉</span></p>